ChrisDeFreitas/cdef/README.md

 Issues
 ---
-- currently working on messaging between extension and native app using socket.io
+- currently working on messaging between content script and sidebar
-- repository contains a simple socket.io server that must be installed and executed to perform the test:
+- repository contains a simple socket.io server that must be installed and executed to perform some tests:
 ```
   > cd ./native/socket.io
   > npm install